Och Jaky Zal: The Bartered Bride (B. Smetana)

 Filmed and edited by Conduit Studios

-Soprano Adelaide Boedecker has been described as “emotionally transparent and beguiling of tone” (The San Francisco Chronicle.) .
-During the 2021-2022 season Ms. Boedecker returned to Pittsburgh Opera to sing Pamina in The Magic Flute, joined the Metropolitan Opera roster covering Thibault in Don Carlos, was a featured soloist in a concert with the Choral Artists of Sarasota, and will make her Florida Grand Opera debut as Mary Johnson in Fellow Travelers.
-During the 2022-2023 season, Ms. Boedecker returns to the Metropolitan Opera to cover Tebaldo in Don Carlos and will return to perform with the Choral Artists of Sarasota as the soprano soloist in Mozart’s Requiem.
+Soprano Adelaide Boedecker has been described as “emotionally transparent and beguiling of tone” (The San Francisco Chronicle).
+During the 2021-2022 season Ms. Boedecker returned to Pittsburgh Opera to sing Pamina in The Magic Flute, joined the Metropolitan Opera roster covering Thibault in Don Carlos, was a featured soloist in a concert with the Choral Artists of Sarasota, and made her Florida Grand Opera debut as Mary Johnson in Fellow Travelers.
+During the 2022-2023 season, Ms. Boedecker returns to the Metropolitan Opera to cover Tebaldo in Don Carlo and will return to perform with the Choral Artists of Sarasota as the soprano soloist in Mozart’s Requiem.

 Past performance credits include Micaëla in The Tragedy of Carmen with Opera Birmingham, Yum-Yum in The Mikado with Performance Santa Fe, and Clorinda in La Cenerentola with both Syracuse Opera and El Paso Opera.
 As a former resident artist with Pittsburgh Opera, Ms. Boedecker performed Alice B. Toklas in 27, Marie in La fille du regiment, Frasquita in Carmen, Anna in Nabucco, Beth in Little Women, Mabrouka in Sumeida’s Song, and covered Despina in Così fan tutte.